 - soles of the feet

-The rash itself can consist of tiny blisters or pimple-like bumps.
-The burrow tracks of the mite can also be seen on the skin.
+The rash itself can consist of tiny bites, hives, bumps under the skin, or pimple-like bumps.
+The burrow tracks of the mite can sometimes be seen on the skin.
 They may appear as tiny raised or discolored lines.

 Crusted scabies usually develops in people with weakened immune systems.
-This includes people with HIV or AIDS, people who use steroids or other treatments such as certain medications for rheumatoid arthritis, or people who are undergoing chemotherapy.
+This includes people with HIV or AIDS, people who use steroids or certain medications (such as some for rheumatoid arthritis), or people who are undergoing chemotherapy.
 The scabies mites can overpower the immune system more easily and multiply at a quicker rate.
-It’s spread in the same way as normal scabies.
+Crusted scabies spreads in the same way as normal scabies.

-Scabies may be spread in the following ways:
+Scabies is contagious.
+It can be spread in the following ways: